juvu/DayTrade-SwingTrade/TradingTechniques.md

 *

 ### Type of trades not to short
-* Slow grinding
+* Slow Grinding
 	* Hard to short since there's too many support along the way
 	* Prices goes up slowly
 	* Short sellers are frustrated
 	* Buyer's has strength
 	* There will be a lot sellers, but buyer's in control
 	* It's better to short parabolic charts
-* Price neutralizing
+* Price Neutralizing
 	* When volume is fading
 	* Price is not dropping
 	* When the volume is low, and you have a big position, then buy to cover will spike up the price
 	* When the stock is both bearish and bullish at the same time
-* factor conflict
+* Factor Conflict

 ### Psychology of Trading